 What to expect: When they appear in a high-pressure, this is a sign of a potential sea breeze.
-Ideal for sneaking in that unexpected session, time to call your mates and hit the beach!
+Ideal for sneaking in that unexpected session, time to call your mates and hit the beach for a kitesurfing session!
 For anyone that's not familiar with the term ‘sea breeze', this is a microclimate effect that can increase the wind speed providing the originating wind is blowing in an onshore direction.

 Cumulonimbus: These start as cumulus clouds but continue to grow larger and larger.
 In extreme cases, they can develop into a shape not dissimilar from a huge peeling wave.
 Cumulonimbus clouds start at a low level but can grow until 10-12km in height.

 What to expect: You can expect heavy rain and strong squally winds.
 These clouds can move in any direction, even against the wind.
 Therefore making them the most concerning to kitesurfers.
-Read on to see my top tips for kitesurfers if you spot a Cumulonimbus cloud.
+Read on to see my top tips if you spot a Cumulonimbus cloud while kitesurfing.